 Are swimming pools safe?

 On the whole, being outdoors is the best thing you can do.
 Lots of fresh air helps so a day at the beach or by the pool is a good thing.
-However local restrictions now prevent you being outside without justification.
+Chlorinated water does not allow the virus to remain potent.

 What about getting there, for example flying?